awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lex_chatbot/Readme.md

 4. Fill in the default settings and choose **Create** (the console shows the **BookTrip** bot).
 On the Editor tab, review the details of the preconfigured intents.

 5. Test the bot in the test window.
-Start the test by typing *I want to book a hotel*.
+Start the test by typing *I want to book a hotel room*.

 ![AWS Video Analyzer](images/ChatBotTest.png)